cilium/cilium/Documentation/concepts/networking/routing.rst

        192.168.105.44 dev lxc5a4def8d96c5

-4. All traffic passing ``lxc5a4def8d96c5`` on the way into the pod is subject to Cilium's BPF program to enforce network policies, provide service reverse load-balancing, and visibility.
+4. All traffic passing ``lxc5a4def8d96c5`` on the way into the pod is subject to Cilium's eBPF program to enforce network policies, provide service reverse load-balancing, and visibility.

 Egress